ricsamikwa/DFL/README.md

-# DFL: Dynamic Federated Learning for Heterogeneous IoT
+# Dynamic Federated Split Learning
 ### A scheme for efficient model training in heterogenous IoT environments.